 - And Your Reward Is Clothes: All girlfriends give you a unique outfit, upon getting a 100% approval rating.

 - Optional Sexual Encounter: Only possible after a significant amount of dates, they will invite CJ over for some "coffee".
 Millie is the only exception in the sense that CJ can sleep with her during their first encounter.

 - Satellite Love Interest: While each have distinct traits to stand out from each other, they don't have any presence in the story other than their relationship with CJ, not even Denise and Millie (the only girls that he encounters during the plot).

 A Grove Street associate and CJ's first girlfriend.
 One of the two love interests encountered in the storyline.

 - Action Girl: Among her hobbies, includes doing drive bys on enemy gangs.

 - Clingy Jealous Girl: She becomes possessive of Carl as the story goes on, and she even calls in to Radio Los Santos to complain about her relationship with Carl.

 - Distressed Damsel: In "Burning Desire", she becomes trapped inside a building on fire started by CJ, requiring him to rescue her.

-- Hooker with a Heart of Gold: Its never outright stated, but its heavily implied Denise is an prostitute, as she is introduced within the Los Santos Vagos territory despite being from Grove Street, alongside the fact she gives CJ the Pimp Suit once he reach 100% progress with her.
+- Hooker with a Heart of Gold: Its never outright stated, but its heavily implied Denise is a prostitute, as she is introduced within the Los Santos Vagos territory despite being from Grove Street, alongside the fact she gives CJ the Pimp Suit once he reaches 100% progress with her.
 It is also suggested by her car which is a "Hustler", which is slang term for a pimp.

 - Noodle Incident: She very casually mentions giving away her three children.